BlackBerry’s M&A head Jim Mackey left company in February

-Jim Mackey, the head of corporate development and strategy at BlackBerry Ltd , left the company in mid-February, he told Reuters on Thursday.
+Jim Mackey, BlackBerry Ltd’s head of corporate development and strategy, left the technology company in mid-February, he said on Thursday, leaving a leadership gap as it transitions to software from smartphone hardware.

 “It is true I left BlackBerry as of Feb.
-13,” Mackey, who held the title of executive vice president, executive operations, said in a message.
+13,” Mackey, who was executive vice president, executive operations, said in a LinkedIn message in response to a Reuters inquiry.

+He did not give a reason and could not be reached for further comment.

-Blackberry, which issued a press release when it hired Mackey in late 2013, did not announce his departure.
-The company did not have an immediate comment.
+BlackBerry, which in late 2013 issued a press release on the hiring of Mackey, did not announce his departure.
+Chief Operating Officer Marty Beard, in an interview on Thursday, declined to comment.

-His exit leaves a leadership gap as the company works to build up its software business to replace revenue lost due to its exit from smartphone hardware.
+BlackBerry spurned its own operating system in favor of Alphabet Inc’s Android in late 2015 and signed deals late last year to license its security and productivity software to three manufacturers which are now building BlackBerry-branded devices.

-Mackey worked directly with BlackBerry Chief Executive Officer John Chen, navigating the purchase and integration of a string of acquisitions and the signing of major partnership agreements.
+Mackey worked directly with BlackBerry Chief Executive John Chen, navigating the purchase and integration of a string of acquisitions and the signing of major partnership agreements.

+Beard said in the interview that the company had largely completed its software portfolio and needed to push hard to win more customers, including by adding partners.

+“The next part of it is the channel,” Beard said.
+“You can’t do it only direct, you need partners that fill in the gaps.”

+“The biggest issue we have is not getting invited to the table because the customer doesn’t know that BlackBerry is doing that.
+That’s the challenge.”

-In 2015 it bought data synchronization company WatchDox and emergency communications company AtHoc for undisclosed amounts and paid $425-million to acquire former rival Good Technology.
+In 2015 BlackBerry bought data synchronization company WatchDox and emergency communications company AtHoc for undisclosed amounts and paid $425-million to acquire former rival Good Technology Corp.

 - BlackBerry Ltd$9.23+0.05(+0.54%)